4ktgeorge/WHSTechNotes/journal.md

 # february 3, 2025
 air traffic control systems air control systems are crucial for managing airspace and preveting collision these thses systems rely on sophisticated computer algorithms to track predict thier path and issu inruction to pilts the algorithms use real time data from reader gps and other sensors.
-# february 11 , 2025 desiging a real data analysis application for NFL coaches as a software developer working for an NFL team my primary goal would be to desgign an application that leverages real time data
-to enhance coaching decisions durying the game and also several key feature to ensure tht coach have actionable information at all times
+# february 11 ,
+2025 desiging a real data analysis application for NFL coaches as a software developer working for an NFL team my primary goal would be to desgign an application that leverages real time data to enhance coaching decisions durying the game and also several key feature to ensure tht coach have actionable information at all times
+# fedruary 18 ,
+2025 s the most interesting thing i learned last week was code and other stuff did u know There are More than 700 Coding Languages.
+The Daughter of a Mad Poet was the First Programmer.Coding Depends on 0's and 1's.NASA Still Uses 1970s Programs in Their Spacecraft.The First Computer “Bug” Was a Real Bug also an early discontinued computer programming language, created by the Datamatic Division of Minneapolis Honeywell for its model 800 series business computers in 1959.
+FACT was an acronym for "Fully Automatic Compiling Technique".
+It was an influence on the design of the COBOL programming language.